Saturday 18th August 2018

 Victorian Reconciliation Regional Forum & Tour on Dja Dja Wurrung Country

-The annual regional Victorian Reconciliation Network Forum took place on Dja Dja Wurrung Country over the weekend Friday 31 March – Sunday 2 April 2017.
+The annual regional Victorian Reconciliation Network Forum took place on Dja Dja Wurrung Country, based in Maldon and travelling throughout the area.
 45 people representing 15 LRGs attended.

 It was a wonderful and inspiring weekend, with Jaara Elder Uncle Rick Nelson, Jida Gulpilil (Boort Lakes Aboriginal Eco-Tours) and Raquel Kerr (Dja Dja Wurrung Clans Aboriginal Corporation) generously sharing their deep knowledge and rich stories.
 We came away with a much deeper understanding of this Country and its story and of the impressive work being done by the Jaara people to look after their Country, their people and their culture.

 We were also able to see first-hand how the landmark Victorian Recognition & Settlement Act provides the Jaara with legal rights to practice culture, to access and use their land and resources and to have a say in what happens on their Country.

 Victorian Reconciliation Forum & AGM: Young Aboriginal Perspectives on Reconciliation